ryanatkn/gro/src/docs/config.md

 except for some ignored files like tests and markdown, and you can provide your own `map_package_json` hook to mutate the `package_json`, return new data, or return `null` to be a no-op.

-Typical usage modifies `package_json.exports` during this step to define the public API.

 ### using `map_package_json`